psr-discovery/cache-implementations/README.md

 **Lightweight library that discovers available [PSR-6 Cache](https://www.php-fig.org/psr/psr-6/) implementations by searching for a list of well-known classes that implement the relevant interface, and returns an instance of the first one that is found.**

-This package is part of the [psr-discovery/discovery](https://github.com/psr-discovery/discovery) PSR discovery collection, which also supports [PSR-18 HTTP Clients](https://github.com/psr-discovery/http-client-implementations), [PSR-17 HTTP Factories](https://github.com/psr-discovery/http-factory-implementations), [PSR-14 Event Dispatcher](https://github.com/psr-discovery/event-dispatcher-implementations), [PSR-11 Container](https://github.com/psr-discovery/container-implementations) and [PSR-3 Loggers](https://github.com/psr-discovery/log-implementations).
+This package is part of the [psr-discovery](https://github.com/psr-discovery/discovery) collection, which also supports [PSR-18 HTTP Clients](https://github.com/psr-discovery/http-client-implementations), [PSR-17 HTTP Factories](https://github.com/psr-discovery/http-factory-implementations), [PSR-14 Event Dispatcher](https://github.com/psr-discovery/event-dispatcher-implementations), [PSR-11 Container](https://github.com/psr-discovery/container-implementations) and [PSR-3 Loggers](https://github.com/psr-discovery/log-implementations).

 This is largely intended for inclusion in libraries like SDKs that wish to support PSR-6 Caches without requiring hard dependencies on specific implementations or demanding extra configuration by users.